Contact Us

 • You might want to repress the front and back of the base material for about ten additional seconds.

-• Wait at least 24 hours before washing the new item you just made, and wash the garment inside out.
+• Wait at least 24 hours before washing the new item you just made, and wash the garment inside out, on gentle and air dry.

 Mistakes to Avoid